select-8/charting-ms2/readme.md

 ## Project Overview

 The project presented [here](https://select-8.github.io/charting-ms2/#) consists of a series of interactive graphs and charts.
-They are rendered in SVG by D3.js, charted using the DC.js charting library and made multidimentially intercative by the crossfilter.js JavaScript library.
+They are rendered in SVG by D3.js, charted using the DC.js charting library and made multidimentially interactive by the crossfilter.js JavaScript library.

 The goals of this project are to:

- - design a single webpage project, which through the use of charts and graphs, communicates something useful about the underlying data to the user of the site.
+ - design a single webpage project, which through the use of charts and graphs, communicates something useful about the underlying data to the users of the site.
+In this case, to show something about the similarities and differences across the European Union.
  - to use JavaScript to accomplish this, and in so doing, to begin to learn something about how I as a developer can use JavaScript in my professional career.
  - to firm up and build upon the knowledge of HTML and CSS I gathered from the first milestone project, and to understand how JavaScript can be used to enhance those languages.
 - to understand how I can begin to use data to drive interactive visualisations.